Dredging watercourses

 National dredging work

-- Hunsingo Canal
+- Hunsingo canal

-What do we do with dredged material?
+What do we do with dredge spoil?

-We usually determine the quality of the dredged material using the waterbed quality map.
-In specific situations, an engineering firm conducts a waterbed investigation on behalf of the water board.
-More information:Application of soil, dredged material, and building materials
+We usually determine the quality of the dredge spoil with the waterbed quality map.
+In specific situations, an engineering firm conducts the waterbed investigation on behalf of the water authority.
+More information: Use of soil, dredge spoil, and building materials

-Compensation for dredging
+Compensation for dredging treatment

-In 2025, the water board will reimburse €2.19 per m3 for up to 4 m3 of dried sludge per linear meter.
+In 2026, the water authority will pay €2.26 per m3 for 4 m3 of dried sludge per linear meter.

-If the amount of dried sludge exceeds 4 m3 per linear meter, the compensation for the costs will be €2.96 per m3.
+If the amount of dried sludge exceeds 4 m3 per linear meter, the compensation for the costs will be €3.06 per m3.

-Processing the dredged material on the plot
+Treating the dredge spoil on the plot

 Brown rot